Patrick Chung: 2017 season

 Head coach Bill Belichick retained Chung and McCourty as the starting safety duo to open the 2017 regular season.
 In Week 10, Chung collected four solo tackles, broke up a pass, and returned an interception by Brock Osweiler for 30 yards in the Patriots' 41–16 win at the Denver Broncos.
 On November 26, 2017, he made ten combined tackles (nine solo) during a 35–17 victory against the Miami Dolphins in Week 12.

 Chung finished the 2017 season with 84 combined tackles (71 solo), nine pass deflections, and a sack in 16 games and 11 starts.
 Pro Football Focus gave Chung an overall grade of 79.0 in 2017.
 His grade was the 42nd highest grade among all qualified safeties during the season.

 The Patriots finished atop the AFC East with a 13–3 record and clinched home-field advantage and a first round bye.
-They defeated the Tennessee Titans 35–14 in the AFC Divisional Round and the Jacksonville Jaguars 24–20 in the AFC Championship to secure their second consecutive Super Bowl appearance.
+They defeated the Tennessee Titans 35–14 in the AFC Divisional Round and the Jacksonville Jaguars 24–20 in the AFC Championship Game to secure their second consecutive Super Bowl appearance.
 On February 4, 2018, Chung started in Super Bowl LII and made six combined tackles before exiting the game with a concussion.
 The Patriots were defeated by the Philadelphia Eagles by a score of 41–33.

 2018 season

-On March 19, 2018, the New England Patriots signed Chung to a two-year, $7.80 million contract extension with $5.12 million guaranteed and a signing bonus of $3.60 million, keeping him under contract through the 2020 season.
+On March 19, 2018, the Patriots signed Chung to a two-year, $7.80 million contract extension with $5.12 million guaranteed and a signing bonus of $3.60 million, keeping him under contract through the 2020 season.
 Chung was also named a team captain for the first time.

 Chung was injured early in the second half of Super Bowl LIII against the Los Angeles Rams, sustaining a "right hand or wrist injury."
-An air cast was put on his arm and he walked off the field.
-He did not return to the game, which the Patriots went on to win 13-3.
-After the game, he stated that he had broken his arm.
+An air cast was put on his arm, and Chung walked off the field.
+He did not return to the game, which the Patriots went on to win 13–3.
+After the game, Chung stated that he had broken his arm.
 On February 9, 2019, Chung underwent surgery on his broken forearm.